scharlau/RESTful_django_bears/README.md

 # RESTful_django_bears
 This application focuses on creating a RESTful version of the previous polar bears in django with forms repository so that we can add various front ends to consume JSON data.
 As before, this is an example of how you might do a RESTful application with Django.

+Most of this repository is a regular 'django app'.
+There is also a 'frontend' folder, which holds the javascript front end of this two part application.
+First, we build the backend with django.
+Second, we build the frontend javascript components.

 The goal of this session is to show how to run an application that serves both the HTML as before, plus, the JSON that can be consumed by another application.

+## Start with the backend
 Start with the basics, pull down the repo and then set up your python envivonment and ensure Django is ready for use.

         pyenv local 3.10.7 # this sets the local version of python to 3.10.7